 I remember the first gig I ever played.
 I was as prepared for it as I could have been.
 So much so that even a boy scout troop leader would have been impressed.
-I didn’t know about any bad habits to avoid yet.
+I didn’t yet know about any bad habits to avoid if you gig.
 I was young and naive, but I still had my checklist of everything I needed; from cables to spare strings.
 I was confident that even if something went wrong I would be ready.

 In my mind, I needed to be over prepared.
 The band I was in had guys far more experienced with gigging than I was, and I wanted to be sure that I wasn’t the weakest link.

 I got to the venue early and started setting up for sound check.
 As I was setting up, the lead guitarist walked over and asked if I had a spare cable for him to use.
 I came prepared for this, and gave him my spare cable, feeling justified for overpreparing.

 The drummer arrived 10min late and still had to set-up.
 We eventually started sound check 30 min late.
 By this point, the band was annoyed with the drummer, but we shrugged it off and played a great show.

 Over the years, I have played in a lot of bands.
 Throughout this time, I have encountered some musicians with really bad gigging habits.
 Here is my list of 9 bad gigging habits that irritate and annoy band members:

 Here is my list of 9Bad Habits to Avoid if You Gig:

 1 Not bringing your own cables

 The first of the Bad Habits to Avoid if You Gig one is simple.
 If you need to plug your instrument into anything, bring your own cables!
 Sure, most venues will have a cable or two laying about, but why take that risk?